 Much debate surrounds the ‘correct’ way to eat a scone, so how do you eat yours?
 Cream tea is very popular in both Devon and Cornwall but the main difference is how they eat their scones.
 In Cornwall, jam is added first to allow it to sink into the warm scone and then clotted cream is added on top.

-In Devon, it’s the other way round, clotted cream is spread first to create a barrier between the runny jam and the scone.
+In Devon, it’s the other way round, with clotted cream spread first to create a barrier between the runny jam and the scone.